Appointed by HM Government, January 2012 and assumed chairmanship of the fund: November 2016.

-He currently holds a number of non executive appointments including Albion Community Power, Regenerco Renewable Energy and other renewable ventures.
-He is senior counsel at Gowlings, an international legal practice and a director of Equiniti David Venus as well as chair of the Independent Expert Commission on Energy Regulation appointed by the Scottish Government in 2013.
+He currently holds a number of non executive appointments including Albion Community Power, Brockwell Energy Group, Eneus, Opportuneo, and the Oil and Gas Authority.
+He is a senior counsel at Gowlings, an international legal practice.

-Previously, Robert was deputy chairman of Nugen, chair of the Scottish Council for Development and Industry (2009 – 2013), General Counsel at British Energy Group and its predecessor companies (1990 – 2009) and was a member of the Civil Nuclear Police Authority.
+Previously, Robert was deputy chairman of Nugen, chair of the Scottish Council for Development and Industry and Smarter Grid Solutions, General Counsel at British Energy Group and its predecessor companies (1990 – 2009) and was formerly a member of the Civil Nuclear Police Authority.
 He lives in Edinburgh and was awarded the OBE for services to the electricity industry in 2007.

-Sally was appointed as a director/trustee by HM Government in April 2017.
+Margaret was appointed as a director/trustee by HM Government in April 2020.

-Catherine holds an MA in Physics from Oxford University and is also currently doing post graduate research at Imperial College, London, specialising in Quantum Information.
+Catherine holds an MA in Physics from Oxford University and has recently completed a period of postgraduate research at Imperial College, London, specialising in Quantum Information.

 Dr Peter Neumann, MIMMM, CEng